 Day one: Leaving Dunedin at 8.30am (from the Leviathan) to Mt Cook Village.
 We will travel by minivan via Oamaru arriving at Mt Cook village early enough to allow you to visit the Sir Edmund Hillary Centre and take short walks/cycle about the Village.
-Accommodation is at the Backpacker Lodge.
-We share rooms and have a main dinner meal, (dessert is at own cost) at the Chamois Bar & Grill.
-Breakfast in the Lodge kitchen.
+Accommodation is at the Mount Cook Lodge in the quad rooms.
+We have a main dinner meal, (dessert is at own cost) at the Chamois Bar & Grill and make our own breakfast in the Lodge kitchen.

-Day Four: (65 km) Lake Ohau Lodge – Otematata.
-The ride takes you to the highest point on the trail with stunning views back to Mt Cook and over Lake Ohau.
+Day Four: (69 km) Lake Ohau Lodge – Otematata.
+The ride takes you to the highest point on the trail with views back to Mt Cook and over Lake Ohau.
 Accommodation is at the Otematata Hotel with dinner and breakfast included.

 Day Five: (60km) Otematata – 16km East of Kurow, the day starts with a short quick downhill ride from Benmore dam to Aviemore dam, then to Kurow township, along the Waitaki river then we branch off the trail to stay the evening at Glenmac Famstay on Gards Road.
 The accommodation will be in the homestead and old shearing quarters with dinner and breakfast provided by our hosts.